devbanana/devbanana.github.io/_pages/projects.md

 ## [PHP CS Fixer Config]

-This is my default php-cs-fixer rules I follow in my projects. it allows me to easily include my rules into any new project, and to only include the rules that are appropriate for the given PHP version.
+This is my default php-cs-fixer rules I follow in my projects.
+It allows me to easily include my rules into any new project, and to only include the rules that are appropriate for the given PHP version.

 ## [YNAB Tools]